 The framework is known for its versatility as it allows developers to implement a variety of different frameworks and technologies.
 Furthermore, it is well-integrated with popular libraries and tools such as React, Vue, Angular, MongoDB, Cordova, and npm.

-SheetJS is a Node.js library that allows you to read, edit, and export spreadsheet files.
-It's an efficient, popular, and proven way to handle complex spreadsheets.
-With over a million weekly downloads, SheetJS is a popular choice for developers who work with data.
+It is Node.js library that allows you to read, edit, and export spreadsheet files.
+With over a million weekly downloads, SheetJS is very choice among developers working with data.
 A few typical applications of SheetJS include:

 Importing data